 Managing participant informed consent is a fundamental component of compliance with the Human Tissue Act.
 Advanced Sample Management Software, including Achiever Medical, provides comprehensive patient informed consent management.
 The software prompts users to enter informed consent and highlights any participants missing informed consent records.

 However, equally as important is managing the withdrawal of informed consent.
-For some this can prove challenging with some key considerations including:
+For some this can prove challenging.

-- What if a withdrawn participant’s sample is included as part of a Tissue Microarray?
+What if their sample was included as part of a Tissue Microarray?

-For you to manage this process effectively, the software requires searchable biological sample family tree and Tissue Microarray structures.
-Achiever Medical uses this information to identify and present all appropriate biological materials to the user.
-The samples can then be located and destroyed or returned in line with your SOPs.
+To effectively manage this process, the software requires searchable biological sample family tree and Tissue Microarray structures.
+Within Achiever Medical, this information is used to identify and present all appropriate biological materials to the user.
+These can then be located and destroyed or returned in line with your SOPs.

 HTA compliance insights

-In addition to providing systems to assist compliance, displaying this information in an easy to interpret and accessible way is essential.
+In addition to providing systems to assist compliance, displaying this information in an easily interpretable and accessible way is essential.
 Interactive, real-time dashboards can provide your Persons Designate with valuable insights at a glance.
-These can be used to highlight non-compliance as well as indicate current progress status.
+You can use them to highlight non-compliance as well as understand your current progress status.
 Therefore, you can arm your team with the information to address issues early and instil quality every day – not just in preparation for an audit.

-The screenshot below displays the Oversight Officer’s interactive dashboards in Achiever Medical and how it can be used by Persons Designate to monitor HTA compliance.
+The screenshot below displays the Oversight Officer’s interactive dashboards in Achiever Medical and how Persons Designate can use it to monitor HTA compliance.
 In addition, it can be used by those responsible for ensuring ethics approvals are in place.

-Your responsibility as an HTA Designated Individual and Licence Holder is fundamental to the continued operation of your institution.
-Compliance with the Human Tissue Act is an ethical and legal requirement often requiring many weeks of preparation and late nights.
+Your responsibility as an HTA Designated Individual and Licence Holder is fundamental to the continued operation of your institution and to make sure that your lab is HTA compliant.
+Compliance with the Human Tissue Act (HTA) is an ethical and legal requirement often requiring many weeks of preparation and late nights.

-However, with the appropriate systems and processes in place to support you and your team, you can remove many of the administrative pressures of preparing for an HTA audit.
-Consequently, you can eliminate several layers of pressure and approach the audit with more confidence.
+With the appropriate systems and processes in place to support you and your team, you can remove many of the administrative pressures of preparing for an HTA audit.
+Consequently, this can eliminate several layers of pressure and allow you to approach the audit with more confidence.